Universal subdiffusive behavior at band edges from transfer matrix exceptional points

-{\it Introduction ---} Although quantum physics is based on Hermitian Hamiltonians, appearances of non-Hermitian matrices are ubiquitous (for example, \cite{Franca_2021,Wang_2019,Arkhipov_2021,Roccati_2021,Arkhipov_2020, Archak_2020_PT,Gomez_Leon_2021, Mcdonald_2021,Avila_2020,Nori_2018,Huber_2020,Kazuki_2019, Archak_2022, Abbasi_2022, Chen_2022, Kumar_2022}).
-Exploring the symmetries and transitions in such non-Hermitian matrices and their consequences for the system they describe are the main goals in the field of non-Hermitian physics \cite{Ashida_2020,Bergholtz_2021, Ruzicka_2021,Kawabata_2019,Foa_Torres_2019,Gong_2018}.
-The most paradigmatic example of this is the transition across exceptional point (EP) of a so-called $2 \times 2$ parity-time symmetric (PT) `Hamiltonian', most commonly envisioned as governing dynamics of two coupled cavities with balanced gain and loss.
-The Hamiltonian is given by $\mathbf{H}_{\rm PT}=\omega_0\mathbb{I}_2 + i\gamma \sigma_z+g\sigma_x$, where $\sigma_{x,y,z}$ are the Pauli matrices, and $\mathbb{I}_2$ is the $2 \times 2$ identity matrix.
-This $2 \times 2$ non-Hermitian matrix has the antilinear symmetry given by $\sigma_x \mathcal{K}$, i.e, $\left(\sigma_x \mathcal{K}\right)\mathbf{H}_{\rm PT} \left(\sigma_x \mathcal{K}\right)^{-1}=\mathbf{H}_{\rm PT}$, where $\sigma_x$ describes the parity operator and $\mathcal{K}$ describes the time-reversal (complex conjugation) operator.
-Whenever a matrix has such an antilinear symmetry, its eigenvalues are either purely real or occur in complex conjugate pairs \cite{Wigner_1960,Bender_1998,Mostafazadeh_2002}.
+The dynamics of two coupled optical cavities, one with gain the other with loss, such that the gain and loss are perfectly balanced, is most commonly envisioned as being governed by the so-called $2 \times 2$ parity-time symmetric (PT) non-Hermitian `Hamiltonian' $\mathbf{H}_{\rm PT}=\omega_0\mathbb{I}_2 + i\gamma \sigma_z+g\sigma_x$ \cite{El_Ganainy2019,El_Ganainy2018,Feng2017}.
+Here $\sigma_{x,y,z}$ are the Pauli matrices, and $\mathbb{I}_2$ is the $2 \times 2$ identity matrix.
+This $2 \times 2$ non-Hermitian matrix has the pseudo-Hermiticity property associated with the antilinear operator $\sigma_x \mathcal{K}$, i.e, $\left(\sigma_x \mathcal{K}\right)\mathbf{H}_{\rm PT} \left(\sigma_x \mathcal{K}\right)^{-1}=\mathbf{H}_{\rm PT}$, where $\sigma_x$ describes the parity operator and $\mathcal{K}$ describes the time-reversal (complex conjugation) operator.
+Whenever a matrix has such an pseudo-Hermiticity, its eigenvalues are either purely real or occur in complex conjugate pairs \cite{Wigner_1960,Bender_1998,Mostafazadeh_2002}.
 When the eigenvalues are real, the eigenvectors are also simultaneous eigenvectors of the symmetry operator $\sigma_x \mathcal{K}$ with eigenvalue $1$.
 This is termed PT-symmetric regime.
 When the eigenvalues are complex, the eigenvectors of $\mathbf{H}_{\rm PT}$ are no longer simultaneous eigenvectors of the symmetry operator.
-Instead, the symmetry operator transforms each eigenvector of $\mathbf{H}_{\rm PT}$ to the other eigenvector of $\mathbf{H}_{\rm PT}$.
 This is termed PT-broken regime.
-Transition between these two regimes occurs at $\gamma=g$ which is the EP, where there is a single eigenvalue $\omega_0$ and the matrix is not diagonalizable.
+Transition between these two regimes occurs at $\gamma=g$ which is the exceptional point (EP), where there is a single eigenvalue $\omega_0$ and the matrix is not diagonalizable.
 The dynamics drastically changes on transition across the EP, leading to interesting applications and exotic physics in both classical and quantum regimes \cite{El_Ganainy2019,El_Ganainy2018,Feng2017,Archak_2020_PT,Lau_2018, Kumar_2022}.
+This is the most paradigmatic example of symmetries of non-Hermitian matrices governing physical systems \cite{Franca_2021,Wang_2019,Arkhipov_2021,Roccati_2021,Arkhipov_2020, Gomez_Leon_2021, Mcdonald_2021,Avila_2020,Nori_2018,Huber_2020,Kazuki_2019, Khandelwal_2021, Archak_2022, Abbasi_2022, Chen_2022, Kumar_2022, Roccati_2022,Ashida_2020,Bergholtz_2021, Ruzicka_2021,Kawabata_2019,Foa_Torres_2019,Gong_2018}.